lucasponce92/Connecting-Json/README.md

 # JSON and Swift project
-In this project I'm sharing with you the way I approach connecting my mobile apps with APIs using webservices and Json data In addition you'll be seeing some MVC (model-view-controller) practices, if you're not familiar with MVC I highly recommend you to study a little bit and implement it into your programming.
+In this project I'm sharing with you the way I approach connecting my mobile apps with APIs using webservices and Json data.
+In addition you'll be seeing some MVC (model-view-controller) practices, if you're not familiar with MVC I highly recommend you to study a little bit and implement it into your programming, it will save you lot of time and make fixing errors a lot easier.

 ## Introduction